Franktorio/franktorio-xsouls-lab/README.md

 > This is not an official bot or tool.
 We are not affiliated with the Pressure development team or staff.

 ### Todo
-- Add functions to manage the scanner database table
 - Finish the scanner API located at `/src/api/research_api.py`
 - Add Discord commands to display gathered data from scanner
 - Document all API endpoints

 ### Current Task
-**Add functions to manage the scanner database table**
-- [ ] Create, get, close and remove sessions
-- [ ] Add and remove encountered rooms
+**Finish the scanner API located at `/src/api/research_api.py`**
+- Add endpoint to request a session
-- [ ] Get rooms from a session
+- Add endpoint to close a session
-- [ ] Get all rooms and get all sessions
+- Finish endpoint to document a room found
+- Add passwords to sessions for extra security

 ### Setup
 - Install dependencies: